-7. Are there any other legal or procedural requirements to the State has regarding how inspections are to be conducted (e.g., age of youth inspections ector, time of inspections, training that must occur)?

-a.
-Legal Yes No (If Yes, please describe):

-b.
-Procedural

-Alaska protocol allows for the enlistment of 15 through 18 year-old Underage Investigators (UIs).
-Alaska law prohibits the sale of tobacco products to persons less than 19 years of age, so including 18 year-old UIs was satisfactory protocol for both enforcement and for Synar survey objectives.
+7. Are there any other legal or procedural requirements the State has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)? a.
+Legal ☐ Yes No (If Yes, please describe): b.
+Procedural ∑ Yes No (If Yes, please describe): 1 tment of 15 through 18 year-old Underage Investigators of tobacco products to persons less than 19 years of age, so including 18 year-old UIs was satisfactory protocol for both enforcement and for Synar survey objectives.